-It is important that the negotiation of planning obligations does not unnecessarily delay the planning process.
+5.2 It is important that the negotiation of planning obligations does not unnecessarily delay the planning process.
 It is therefore essential that all parties proceed as quickly as possible towards the resolution of obligations in parallel to planning applications.
-S106 Agreements should be prepared in draft form once an assessment of the impacts of the proposed development has been completed, and in advance of any report being submitted to the relevant Local Authority planning committee.
+Section 106 Agreements should be prepared in draft form once an assessment of the impacts of the proposed development has been completed, and in advance of any report being submitted to the relevant Local Authority planning committee.
 Drafting the legal agreement ahead of issuing a delegated decision notice or taking a report to planning committee meetings (and public inquiries) enables all parties to review the provisions and helps to avoid delays in the issuing of a decision once an application has been determined.
-S106 Agreements, however, should not be dated before an application has been determined by the Local Planning Committee or the Planning Inspectorate on appeal.
-See also the penultimate bullet point below about repayment and the requirement for S106 Agreements to include a clause that says where funds are committed they should be treated as spent.
+Section 106 Agreements, however, should not be dated before an application has been determined by the Local Planning Committee or the Planning Inspectorate on appeal.
+A clause will be included to establish that where funds are committed they should be treated as spent, see section 5.8 below.
+Where contributions are sought through the provision of a Section 106 agreement, Derbyshire County Council is committed to progressing these matters in a timely manner, at an appropriate pace and without undue delay on the part of Derbyshire County Council.